18F/ReVAL/docs/customize.md

 ### With SQL

-Create a JSON or YAML file with a dictionary of rules in the form:

-    - code: field1 <= field2
-      columns: [field1, field2]
-      message: field1 must not exceed field2.
-        That would be bad and you should not do it.
-      severity: Error

-- `code`: A valid boolean SQL expression referring to field names in the data.
-- `columns`: Names of columns to highlight when a row violates this rule.
-Optional.
-- `message`: Text to display to submitter when a row violates this rule.
-- `severity`: `Warning` or `Error`, defaults to `Error`.  `Warning` will not prevent rows from being inserted.

-Any extra fields will be ignored.

-Each rule's code should return `true` for valid rows and `false` for invalid.

-Then add the SQL rule file to `DATA_INGEST['VALIDATORS']`.
+Create a YAML or JSON list of SQL, as described above, and add the file to `DATA_INGEST['VALIDATORS']`.

     'VALIDATORS': {
-        'sql_rules.yml': 'data_ingest.ingestors.SqlValidator',
+        'sql_validators.yml': 'data_ingest.ingestors.SqlValidator',
     },

+Each rule's code should return `true` for valid rows and `false` for invalid.

+# Customizing data ingestion behavior

-### tabulator.Stream arguments
+## tabulator.Stream arguments

 Data is extracted from uploaded files using [Frictionless Data's tabulator](https://github.com/frictionlessdata/tabulator-py/),